krishrahul98/DSA-Library/.github/ISSUE_TEMPLATE/new-submission.md

 name: New Submission
 about: Use this for adding new algorithms and data structures
 title: Issue Title
-labels: Hacktoberfest, C++, Java, JavaScript, Python, C#, php, C
+labels: C#, C++, Hacktoberfest, Java, JavaScript, Python, good first issue
 assignees: ''

 ---

 Add comment to get assigned to your desired language.
 Follow Submission directory Structure for PR merge.